Castelvill/SandstormBox/README.md

 ## Tests

-After compiling SandstormBox make will run tests written in Sand.
-You can run them mannualy by using "make test" or by passing any test script from the "scripts" directory.
+After compiling SandstormBox make will automatically run tests written in Sand.
+You can also run them manually by using "make test" or by passing any test script from the "scripts" directory.

 ## Command line arguments